Background pattern

 If you forget to change the patch

-If the patch falls off
+If the patch comes off

-• On the trunk or arm.
+• On the torso or arm.

 • On the upper back of your child.

-• If the patches tend to fall off, consult your doctor, pharmacist or nurse.
+• If the patches tend to fall off, consult your doctor, pharmacist, or nurse.

 If you want to stop using the patches

-If you have any other questions about the use of this product, ask your doctor or pharmacist.
+If you have any other questions about using this product, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medications, this medication can cause side effects, although not everyone will experience them.

-If you, or your partner or caregiver, observe any of the following signs in the person wearing the patch, remove the patch and call a doctor or go immediately to the nearest hospital.
+If you, your partner, or caregiver notice any of the following signs in the person wearing the patch, remove the patch and call a doctor or go to the nearest hospital immediately.
 You may need urgent medical treatment.

 • Unusual drowsiness, slower or weaker breathing than expected.